pallets/jinja/docs/api.rst

     env.policies['urlize.rel'] = 'nofollow noopener'

-``compiler.ascii_str``:
-    This boolean controls on Python 2 if Jinja should store ASCII only literals as bytestring instead of unicode strings.
-This used to be always enabled for Jinja versions below 2.9 and now can be changed.
-    Traditionally it was done this way since some APIs in Python 2 failed badly for unicode strings (for instance the datetime strftime API).
-    Now however sometimes the inverse is true (for instance str.format).
-    If this is set to False then all strings are stored as unicode internally.

 ``truncate.leeway``:
     Configures the leeway default for the `truncate` filter.
 Leeway as introduced in 2.9 but to restore compatibility with older templates